About

 To get in touch you can email us at: wellington@350.org.nz

-8 volunteers from our Fossil Free Aoraki group standing together with one arm raised and the other each holding a long Fossil Free! banner with orange background and white textFossil Free Aoraki is a Canterbury based group that meets in Ōtautahi Christchurch.
+350 Aoraki is a newly formed Canterbury based group that meets in Ōtautahi Christchurch.
 This year we will be working to get fossil fuel boilers out of schools, and driving forward our new Homegrown Energy campaign.
 We want to see clean energy for all at home, work, and school.
-We would love to see you join our group.
+We would love to see you join our group!

-Get in touch with us at fossilfreeaoraki@350.org.nz and follow us on Facebook.
+Get in touch with us at aoraki@350.org.nz and follow us on Instagram.

 350 Ōtepoti